Resilence & Self Esteem Specialist | Rachel Cooke MA BA Dip MNCP

 Where do I work?

-I work from dedicated, private rooms very close to Liverpool Street and Bank stations.
+I work from attractive, private rooms very close to Liverpool Street and Bank stations.

 I offer face to face and telephone (call and text) sessions.